New Brunswick NJ Prescription Drug Charges Lawyer

-Distribution of Prescription Drugs or Medications
+What To Expect If Charged With Distribution of Prescription Medications

 Like many other drug crimes, the degree of punishment is determined by the amount of drugs confiscated.
 Penalties associated with the Prescription Drug Distribution Law in New Jersey rely upon the amount of “dosages” of the prescription drug on hand at the time of arrest.
 For this reason and many others, it is important to have the representation of an experienced criminal lawyer because these cases often hinge on many issues that must be litigated in court or discussed in a plea arrangement with the prosecution.
 For example, a defense lawyer can challenge the State’s evidence that the prescription drugs were possessed by the defendant with the intent to distribute for monetary gain.
 Moreover, suppression issues such as lack of probable cause, illegal search and seizure, and inadmissible statements are very common in drug cases.
 See the chart below that breaks down the degree of charges for prescription drug distribution and possession with intent to distribute.

-Degree of Prescription Drug Distribution Charges in New Jersey
+Penalties for Prescription Drug Distribution Charges in New Jersey

 |Second Degree||100 or more dosage units for financial gain||5 – 10 years in prison; presumption of incarceration|

 |Third Degree||99 – 5 dosage units for financial gain||3 – 5 years in prison|

 |Fourth Degree||4 or fewer dosage for financial gain||Up to 18 months in prison|

 |Disorderly Persons Offense||4 or fewer dosage without financial gain||Up to 6 months in jail|

 Contact a Piscataway NJ Prescription Drug Defense Lawyer for Answers